teeseira/tech257-azure-linux/what-is-cloud/README.md

 2. Microsoft Azure: Works well with Microsoft products, good for big companies.
 3. Google Cloud Platform (GCP): Good for data analytics and machine learning.

-### Cloud Service Providers Market Share
+### Market Share
 <img src="../assets/share.png" alt="SSH" width="400px">

 ## The Pillars of DevOps
 1. Culture: Team collaboration and communication.
 2. Automation: Automating tasks like deployment.
-3. Measurement: Monitoring and analyzing performance.
+3. Measurement: Monitoring and analysing performance.
 4. Sharing: Sharing knowledge and experiences within the team.

 ### How do they link into the Cloud?
 DevOps practices help teams work better together and automate processes, which fits well with the flexibility and scalability of cloud computing.

+**Takeaway:** DevOps + Cloud = Faster delivery, higher quality, and improved efficiency in software development and deployment.

-## Case studies of businesses migrating to or using the cloud
+## Case studies
    - Netflix: Moved everything to AWS for better scalability.
    - Airbnb: Uses AWS for quick growth.
    - Capital One: Shifted to AWS for improved security and innovation.

-## How does Cloud Computing work as a business model?
-Businesses pay for what they use instead of buying and managing their own hardware, saving money and allowing for more flexibility.

-## What do you usually need to pay for when using the cloud?
-   - Servers, storage, network usage, and extra services like databases or AI tools.